ADBond/bga-calypso/misc/notes_misc.md

 #### calypso display

-some cards are showing up as 2's only - this is when cards are captured, not on setup display -refresh clears it. maybe only duplicate cards?? probs not tho
+~~some cards are showing up as 2's only - this is when cards are captured, not on setup display -refresh clears it. maybe only duplicate cards?? probs not tho

 all in round 2??
-    -- okay this is if I do the func = X, args = y, blah blah, X(...y); thing. so don't do that
+    -- okay this is if I do the func = X, args = y, blah blah, X(...y); thing. so don't do that~~

+#### trick pile

+Showing up fine i think when we win tricks, but on refresh (i.e. `setupGame`) then _anyone_ who's won a trick has a pile, even if all their cards went to calypsos.
+That is _literally_ incorrect.